eruption-project/eruption/eruption-macro/README.md

 ## eruption-macro - A CLI macro utility for Eruption

-This utility may be used to record macros for the Eruption daemon
+This utility may be used to manage macros used by the Eruption daemon

 ### eruption-macro